zgkxzx/BroadcastBus/README.md

 ### Feedback

-You Have any questions and questions in the process of using to send the email to me.
+You have any questions to send email to me.Thanks.

-* email : zgkxzx@163.com
+* e-mail : zgkxzx@163.com
 * gmail : my.own.diy@gmail.com

 ### Me & Throught